jsuvs/gptswarm/README.md

 **ChatGPT#2 (Bob)**: I use the key to try and unlock the box to look for the thimble inside.

 **ChatGPT#1 (DM)**: "You successfully unlock the box, and find the thimble inside, Bob. (done)"

+#### Observations from the Room And Box Game

+In the above example the game went fairly well, but over multiple runs and with more complex game setups the DM and player will often break the game rules.
+Such as:

+- The DM telling the player the key is under the rug
+- The player performing illegal moves, such as by asserting they searched a vase near the window and found the key, and the DM not preventing them from doing this
+- The DM making up objects that affect the game, such as a door, or choosng to lock a door that a player needs to get through.